Fdril/tryhackme_lab/challenges/RED/pyrat_lab.md

 Date: Thu, 15 Jun 2023 09:08:55 +0000 (UTC)
 From: Dbile Admen <root@pyrat>
 Hello jose, I wanted to tell you that i have installed the RAT you posted on your GitHub page, i'll test it tonight so don't be scared if you see it running.
 Regards, Dbile Admen\

+### NOW let's look for more info. in according to the email which made us know we have a .git file.